 Memberships in local service organizations like the Chamber of Commerce and Rotary provide excellent opportunities for networking.
 Hosting meetings and providing community tours can introduce the community leaders to your community.

 Take advantage of these relationships we have, with individuals we have contact with each and everyday.
+We can create referrals with little effort!
 Keep those General Referrals coming in.